-AIM patients reported reduced symptoms indicating a significantly enhanced level of asthma controlled.
+AIM patients reported reduced symptoms, indicating significantly improved asthma controlled.

-AIM patients reported improved asthma symptoms, fewer activity limitations and improved emotional function.
+AIM patients reported better quality of life, including decreased asthma symptoms, fewer activity limitations and improved emotional function.

-AIM patients reported lower rates of emergency department, inpatient and urgent care visits.
+AIM patients reported lower rates of emergency room visits, hospitalizations and urgent care visits.

-Decreased utilization resulted in a net savings to the health care system of $2,214 per patient.
+Decreased healthcare utilization resulted in a net savings to the health care system of $2,214 per patient.

 “The (AIM) program has helped me a lot in understanding asthma triggers.
 I’m washing all bedding once a week as recommended and I damp dust and clean my house on a regular basis.”